cipherstash/cipherstash-playground/README.md

 ## Getting Started

 To get started, you will need to have Docker installed on your machine.
 You can download Docker from [here](https://www.docker.com/products/docker-desktop).
+Configure the Proxy config file located at `config/cipherstash-proxy.toml` to your desired configuration.

 Once you have Docker installed, you can run the following command to start the playground: